appleboy/drone-scp/DOCS.md

 : remove target folder before copy files and artifacts

 timeout
-: Timeout is the maximum amount of time for the TCP connection to establish.
+: timeout is the maximum amount of time for the TCP connection to establish.

 # Template Reference